TRT Global - Libya’s latest clashes explained: What this round of violence could signal

 But that relationship soured.
 In recent months, Kikli’s bid to consolidate control over key government posts led him to fall out not just with Dbeibah, but with rival militias.

-His death, Akar argues, could trigger “significant changes” in the security model built around armed groups in Tripoli.
+His death, Yasin argues, could trigger “significant changes” in the security model built around armed groups in Tripoli.

 How did it come to this?